alanzhaonys/workmail-intercepter-excel-to-csv/README.md

 ### Lambda Function Deployment
 The Lambda function `lambda/app.py` is written in Python, it's self-explanatory.
 Modify it to your need.

-We want to provision the function using CloudFormation, so that all the infrasturcture is in code.
+We want to provision the function using CloudFormation, so that all the infrastructure is in code.
 Hence follow the steps below.

 #### Modify `template.yaml`
 ```